You get the evaluation of diamonds and the relevant certificates from independent grading labs that conduct tests.

 Therefore, it’s important to find out which lab holds a high level of integrity and has reliable processes.

 With different labs yielding different results, note that prices and values of the same or similar diamonds will differ.

 When you purchase your diamond, use an industry respected lab and evaluators.

-Do you need to buy a diamond and would like an expert to look through it diamond with GIA certificate?
+Do you need to buy a diamond and would like an expert to look through its certification?
 Then get in touch with us.